220124-JavaReactAzure/Viper/standups.md

 - focusing on pulling and pushing with gitbash, practiced several time to build familiarity
 ### Andy
 - working on the monster lab folder so he can push his files

+## Standup 1.31.2022
+### Robert
+- Had problems with gettings things onto git and out.
+Using eclipse was a problem so switched over to spring tools.
+Going to base the project based on the demo.
+Hasn't coded it yet but is ready to start working on it.
+Had peers help him fix his problems.
+### Mike
+- Project0 structure is being setup.
+The packages have been built up.
+Lots of what is needed is there.
+For the week he intends on building out the classes.
+### Joshua
+- Studied for the QC during the weekend.
+Took some time to setup the project and is ready to start working on the project.
+### Gurman
+- Been working on switch statements.
+Creating the base skeleton for taking response with the scanner in the project.
+Can now start working on the options with the program.
+### Awaab
+- Studied for the QC.
+Today intends on working on the project0.
+### Andy
+- Went over the material during the weekend for the QC and quiz.
+Will start working on the project today.